context-notation/experience-notation/examples/README.md

-# Experience Notation (xnote) Examples
+# Experience Notation (expn) Examples

-This directory contains a collection of `.xnote` files that demonstrate various features and use cases of the **Experience Notation DSL**.
-These examples are designed to help you understand the syntax, structure, and capabilities of xnote, serving as practical guides for creating your own journey documents.
+This directory contains a collection of `.expn` files that demonstrate various features and use cases of the **Experience Notation DSL**.
+These examples are designed to help you understand the syntax, structure, and capabilities of expn, serving as practical guides for creating your own journey documents.

 Each example file is commented to explain its specific purpose and the DSL elements it showcases.